theupdateframework/taps/tap5.md

 "URLs" attribute to specify a list of URLs from which it can be updated.
 There are three cases regarding this attribute.
-If this list is omitted, then the metadata file for this top-level role shall be downloaded using one of the mirrors specified in the [map file](tap4.md).
+If this list is omitted, then the metadata file for this top-level role shall be downloaded using the list of URLs specified in the [map file](tap4.md).
 _If this list is specified, but empty, then this metadata file shall not be updated at all._
 Otherwise, if this list is specified, and not empty, then the metadata file